What Is National Socialism?

 First, just because something is in a name does not mean that it is necessarily that thing.
 For example, the country of North Korea calls itself the Democratic People's Republic of Korea (DPRK).
 So its name says that it's democratic and that it's a republic.
 But everyone knows that it's not any of those things.
 It's the same with National Socialism.

-That's a huge difference between what most people think the word "socialism" means and what Hitler actually meant when he used that word.
+That's a huge difference between what most people think the word "socialism" in National Socialism means and what Hitler actually meant when he used that word.
 But in the end, any analysis of a question like this is a historical analysis, which requires the use of historical evidence, such as primary and secondary source material.
 That's the only way to answer questions like this of a historical matter.

 Opinions are fine, but eventually they must be backed up by evidence from credible sources.
 Otherwise they are meaningless.